prob140/textbook/_chapters/Chapter_17/04_Beta_Densities_with_Integer_Parameters.md

 The order statistic $U_{(k)}$ has the beta density with parameters $k$ and $n-k+1$.

-The shape of the density is determined by the factors that involve $x$ and $1-x$.
+The shape of the density is determined by the two factors that involve $x$.
 All the factorials are just parts of the constant that make the density integrate to 1.

 Notice that the uniform $(0, 1)$ density is the same as the beta density with parameters $r = 1$ and $s = 1$.
 The uniform $(0, 1)$ density is a member of the *beta family*.